 Cards and stamps are expensive, and hand-addressing them (both on the card and the envelope) takes time and energy — so don’t kill yourself on the project.
 At the end of the day, if you have to cut people, our first cut would be to the people who are at your level who you don’t know that well.
 Try to remember who talks to who, also — the last thing you want is for Boss #1 to say to Boss #2, “Wasn’t J’s holiday card great?” and then Boss #2 to feel slighted because you didn’t send him or her one.

 Readers, weigh in — are you doing holiday cards?
-How do you figure out which co-workers to send them to?
+How do you figure out which co-workers get a holiday card?